RicardoJDiazA/Fullstack-Roadmap/README.md

 # Head element
 The head element provides general information called metadata about the document, including its title and links to scripts and stylesheets.

+# Meta
+Meta tags control how search engines should crawl and index content.
 # Body
  The body tag is used to render and display the content of a website to users.